-Phase 1: Research (2018)
+Phase 1: Research & Development (2018-19)

-Phase 2: Documentary (2019)
+Phase 2: Documentary (2020-21)

-Phase 3: Campaign (2020)
+Phase 3: Campaign (2022)

-We will show the documentary in as many communities as we can across the country, and grow our campaign, person by person, until we meet our MPs and MLAs face-to-face and demand that they help us make the changes we need.
+When the documentary is complete, we will show it in as many communities as we can across the country, and grow our campaign, person by person, until we meet our MPs and MLAs face-to-face and demand that they help us make the changes we need.